merchantprotocol/Total-Widget-Control/readme.txt

 This is a problem, couple this problem with the extra code required to create a widget and the entire widget system becomes counter-productive.

-It's time to take control of the widgets in WordPress.
-[Total Widget Control](http://community.5twentystudios.com/ "Total Widget Control") is the solution.
-There are no alternatives that can do what Total Widget Control is capable of.
-And TWC is only going to get better.

 = The Solution for Developers =
 Total Widget Control allows developers to develop complex websites with no more then a single index.php file.
 How, you ask?
-With the use of the [Total Widget Control API and Codex](http://community.5twentystudios.com/kb/ "Total Widget Control API"), developers can create hundreds of widgets a day, without breaking out the overtime.
+With the use of the Total Widget Control API and Codex, developers can create hundreds of widgets a day, without breaking out the overtime.
 Not only is creating websites incredibly fast with the Total Widget Control Plugin, but all of the widgets that you used to build your first site can easily be ported to the next thousand websites that you develop.
 Triune rapid